josephcarl/blog/content/page/resume.md

 ## Professional Experience

-**Data Analyst Intern** | June 2017 - Present
+**Data Analyst Intern** | June 2017 - August 2017

 CommerceHub | Seattle, WA

-- Assisting in developing lifetime value (LTV) and churn models for over 1500 products using R
+- Developed lifetime value (LTV) and churn models for over 106,000 products using R, forecasted to add over $36 million in revenue for clients

+- Created Bayesian structural time series model to demonstrate that a merchant’s change in shipping terms on Amazon resulted in a 10% lift in sales

 - Developed gradient boosting model to predict with 88% accuracy if a product will be reordered

-- Building dashboards in Power BI to show gross sales and growth across merchants, product categories, and sales channels
+- Built dashboards in Power BI to show gross sales and growth across merchants, product categories, and sales channels

-- Building dashboards using Prometheus and Grafana to monitor changes in inventory and product feeds between merchants and sales channels
+- Built dashboards using Prometheus and Grafana to monitor changes in inventory and product feeds between merchants and sales channels

 **Financial Institution Specialist** | July 2015 - August 2016